SarahCreager/reading-note/code401/401prework.md

 ## [The 5 Whys](https://www.mindtools.com/pages/article/newTMC_5W.htm)

-### The 5 Whys should be used for for troubleshooting, quality improvement, and problem solving.
+### The 5 Whys should be used for troubleshooting, quality improvement, and problem-solving.

 1).
 Create a team of individuals familiar with the problem